luc-ta/torus-knot-toric-mosaics/README.md

 # torus-knot-toric-mosaics
-Generates upper bounds on the toric mosaic numbers of (p, q) torus knots
+Install the ortools Python package before use: https://pypi.org/project/ortools/ This program generates upper bounds on the toric mosaic numbers of (p, q) torus knots.
+Specifically, it computes the integer solution (h, v) to a system of inequalities determined in an in-progress research paper that minimizes n := q-h-v, where h(p-1) is the number of horizontal crossings and v(p-1) is the number of vertical crossings.